ThundeRayn/ThundeRayn/README.md

 > “ Code is not just what it does, but how it makes people feel. ”

 ## About me
-- passionate React Developer who loves crafting engaging web experiences.
+- Passionate React Developer who loves crafting engaging web experiences.
 - Strong focus on **React**, modern CSS (Tailwind, SCSS), and UI/UX
-- enjoy turning complex problems into clean, user-friendly interfaces.
+- enjoy turning complex problems into clean, user-friendly web solutions.
-- apply SEO/GEO best practice

 ---